ufidon/ct/mod2/cfld.md

   - ❸ Mark all Y's if Y is any nonterminal on the LHS of any production with marked nonterminals on its RHS
   - ❹ repeat ❸ until nothing new is marked
   - if `X'` is marked, then X is self-embedded otherwise it is not.
-- ➂ If none of the remaining nonterminals is self-embedded, L is infinite otherwise L is finite.
+- ➂ If none of the remaining nonterminals is self-embedded, L is finite otherwise L is infinite.

 🍎 Example 3